burlachenkok/burlachenkok.github.io/_posts/2023-03-13-Removing-of-old-website-by-Google.md

 published: true
 ---

-Between 2011 and 2020 I used another home page.
-The link: [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).
+Between 2011 and 2020 I used another home page - [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).
 Unfortunately, my old website was deleted on 10 Mar.
-2023, 08:58 by "Google" user.
+2023, 08:58 by a "Google" user.
 And I have no means to recover it.

-My old webpage contained 151 notes on various subjects which I did during my career in Computer Science(CS) via mixing CS with another field.
-I did it in random notes to highlight personally the most essential and practical things, at least for me.
+During my career path I as a fox peek my nose into different fields relative to Computer Science (CS).
+My old webpage contained 151 personal notes and did not contain any advertisements.

-During 2015 and up to 2023 my old homepage has been visited by 34 755 users.
-Totally this user has made 87 329 views of this content.
-The users of my old website were from 144 countries around the globe.

-Therefore, the content was not only useful for me, but also for another 34 755 users.
+During 2015 and up to 2023 my old homepage has been visited by **34'755** users.
+Total users have made **87'329** views of this content.
+The users of my old website were from **144** countries around the globe.
+Therefore, the content was not only useful for me, but also for another **34'755** users.

-Top-20 countries from which visitors to the old home page were:
+Top - 20 countries from which visitors to the old home page were:

 | **Unique Visitors**      | **Country** |